DWashington3/Daily_Practice/README.md

   Now I will try implementing the .map() Method:

-  Since that was a sucess, I started playing with .filter()
+  Since that was a success, I started playing with .filter()

 </p>